Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Experimental Evaluation

 \subsection{Parameter Tuning}

 In this subsection, we first tune parameters and query plan selection strategies for our GNN-PE approach over synthetic graphs.

-{\bf The GNN-PE Efficiency Evaluation w.r.t.
-Path Length $\bm{l}$.} Figure \ref{subfig:l} illustrates the GNN-PE performance, by varying the path length $l$ from 1 to 3, where other parameters are by default.
+{\bf The GNN-PE/GNN-PGE Efficiency Evaluation w.r.t.
+Path Length $\bm{l}$.} Figure \ref{fig:path_length} illustrates the performance of GNN-PE and GNN-PGE, by varying the path length $l$ from 1 to 3, where other parameters are by default.
 When $l$ increases, more vertex labels and dominance embeddings on each path are used for pruning, which incurs higher pruning power.
 On the other hand, however, longer path length $l$ will result in more data paths from graph $G$ and higher dimensionality of the index, which may lead to higher costs to process more candidate paths.
 Thus, the GNN-PE efficiency is affected by the two factors above.
-From the figure, when $l=1, 2$, the wall clock times are comparable for all the three synthetic graphs; when $l=3$, the time cost suddenly increases due to much more candidate paths to process and the ``dimensionality curse'' \cite{BerchtoldKK96}.
-Nonetheless, for all $l$ values, the wall clock time remains low (i.e., 0.0033 $sec$ $\sim$ 0.1096 $sec$).
+From the figure, when $l=1, 2$, the wall clock times are comparable for all three synthetic graphs; when $l=3$, the time cost suddenly increases due to much more candidate paths to process and the ``dimensionality curse'' \cite{BerchtoldKK96}.
+On the other hand, due to the path grouping, GNN-PGE is not very sensitive to changes in the length of a single path.
+Nonetheless, for all $l$ values, the wall clock time remains low (i.e., 0.0033 $sec$ $\sim$ 0.1096 $sec$ for GNN-PE and 0.0009 $sec$ $\sim$ 0.0063 $sec$ for GNN-PGE).

 {\bf The GNN-PE Efficiency Evaluation w.r.t.
 Embedding Dimension $\bm{d}$.} Figure \ref{subfig:d} varies the embedding dimension $d$ via a GNN from 2 to 5, where other parameters are set to their default values.
 With the increase of the embedding dimension $d$, the wall clock time also increases.
 This is mainly due to the ``dimensionality curse'' \cite{BerchtoldKK96} when traversing the aR-tree index.
 Nonetheless, for different $d$ values, the query cost remains low (i.e., less than 0.02 $sec$ for $Syn\text{-}Uni$ and $Syn\text{-}Gau$, and 0.05 $sec$ for $Syn\text{-}Zipf$).